 Companies often need a modernizing approach to bring transformation change with the help of either TOGAF or Zachman.
 Both technologies offer a wide array of skills by ensuring the most common language, which is also understandable for IT experts and stakeholders.

 TOGAF is regarded as the leading development tool for businesses and enterprises of any size.
 It offers a systematic, step-by-step architecture implementation for modernizing companies and companies across the world.
 The framework aids businesses and companies in creating a roadmap or outline for iterative and rapid architecture development.
 The right moment to implement TOGAF is to initiate governance and architecture implementation.

 |Related Article: What is TOGAF|

-Zachman comprises a set of management rules which are further presented to the companies and business in a 36-cell table format.
+Zachman comprises a set of management rules which are further presented to the companies and businesses in a 36-cell table format.
 The frameworks define the innate relationships between distinctive perspectives as well as rules.

 Zachman offers the most holistic approach to implement the EA framework into business models.
 Zachman meticulously describes the independent elements without having to lose the comprehensive view of any system.
 It's time to dive deeper and study the opportunities and functionalities of TOGAF and Zachman.

 The introduction to TOGAF was first published back in 1995.
 The framework by The Open Group was based on the working principle and methodologies of TAFIM.
 NETAFIM, aka Technical Architecture Framework for Information Management, was the reference model to bring enterprise architecture to the US Department of Defense.
 TOGAF, from the same level as its foundation, did manage to curate new TOGAF versions promptly.

-The framework's methodologies lay out several processes to plan, design, govern and implement the enterprise architectures.
+The framework's methodologies layout several processes to plan, design, govern and implement the enterprise architectures.
 TOGAF is adaptable, open, and it aids businesses to stay steer of being completely engrossed with EA vendors or consultants.
 Further, it aids in creating artifacts that could help to adapt, scale and remove the worrying elements over time.
 TOGAF takes care of mounting costs, technical integration, securities, among others.